cboittin/Twitch-Baduk/README.md

 #### Set up the window capture and/or add new applications to capture
 * Open `settings.json`
-* The applications are listed under the "servers" property.
+* The applications are listed under the `servers` property.
 A server is composed of the following properties.
     * `name` : an identifier for the program.
     * `pattern` : a string to look for in the application's window title.
 This is how the program will find the window to capture.
     * `crop_left`, `crop_right`, `crop_top`, `crop_bottom` : the relative portion (%) of the window to crop out in each direction, in order to get the image of the goban only.